StateSmith/StateSmith/antlr/README.md

 # Requirements
 Please use WSL2 or linux to run the scripts in this directory.

+Please let me know if any of the files have bad chmod permissions (sometimes happens when I use wsl).

-## WSL2 installation that allows GUI use
+## WSL2 installation that allows GUI use (Windows only)
 https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview

 ## install java jdk for antlr4